 Now let’s find out the purposes of the highlights that can easily connect companies and customers.
-To start with, Business Profiles are to offer useful info to customers based on the business description, website, email and store addresses.
+To start with, Business Profiles offer useful information to customers based on the business description, website, email, and store addresses.

 Second, Messaging Tools are meant for quick replies in the form of fast answers to the FAQ.
-These as well include greeting messages introducing the customers to businesses, and away messages letting them know that the business owners and representatives are busy at the moment.
+These also include greeting messages introducing the customers to businesses and away messages letting them know that the business owners and representatives are busy.
 WhatsApp puts it beautifully with the tag: ‘save time with smart messaging tools.’

-Next, Messaging Statistics provide ‘simple metrics’ such as a number of messages that are read, letting the business personnel understand what’s working.
+Next, Messaging Statistics provides ‘simple metrics’ such as the number of messages that are read, letting the business personnel understand what’s working.

 Fifth and finally, Account Type ensures users that they are conversing with a business.
-This is possible because the business personnel will have their respective account listed as a Business Account.
-After a specific time period, certain businesses will earn the tag ‘Confirmed Accounts,’ as a confirmation that the phone number of the account matches the contact info of the business.
+This is possible because the business person will have their respective account listed as a Business Account.
+After a specific period, certain businesses will earn the tag ‘Confirmed Accounts,’ confirming that the account’s phone number matches the business’s contact info.

-Given the entire newlines, WhatsApp can be used by people as usual, and “there’s no need to download anything new.”
+Given the entire newlines, people can use WhatsApp as usual, and “there’s no need to download anything new.”
 Additionally, users will continue having full control over received messages, which comes with the ability to block any number, including those of businesses, and even report spam.